 Blood Flow - the natural healing process in your body - needs assistance for meniscus injuries because blood flow is greatly reduced when you're injured.
 When treating a meniscus injury or really any type of meniscus or knee injury (ie. Lateral meniscus tear, bucket-handle tear, posterior horn tear, or anterior horn tear), you need to increase blood flow to your injury while your knee is healing.
 This increase in blood flow will accelerate your body's own ability to heal itself.
-The Knee Inferno Wrap® is the most highly effective blood flow stimulation device that you will find on the market.
+In our opinion, the Knee T•Shellz Wrap® is the most highly effective blood flow stimulation device that you will find available for home use on the market.

 To Start Recovery, Healing Time must be Minimized with Effective Treatment Options